SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Integer Bounds
 ~~~~~~~~~~~~~~

-The minimum and maximum values of each integer type can be accessed using its ``min`` and ``max`` properties:
+You can access the minimum and maximum values of each integer type
+with its ``min`` and ``max`` properties:

-.. testcode:: namedValues
+.. testcode:: constantsAndVariables

    -> let minValue = UInt8.min  // minValue is equal to 0, and is of type UInt8
    << // minValue : UInt8 = 0
    -> let maxValue = UInt8.max  // maxValue is equal to 255, and is of type UInt8
    << // maxValue : UInt8 = 255

-The values of these properties are of the appropriate sized number type
+The values of these properties are of the appropriate-sized number type
 (such as ``UInt8`` in the example above)
 and can therefore be used in expressions alongside other values of the same type.